Code-Institute-Submissions/CI-MS1-Portishead-Website/README.md

  - 2. As a new fan of the band I want to find out all the music that the band has made and where to listen to or buy the music.

-- 3. As fan of the band or a memeber of the press I want to see and download photos of the band.
+- 3. As fan of the band or a member of the press I want to see and download photos of the band.

--  4. As a new fan I want to find out about the bands history and information on the band memebers.
+-  4. As a new fan I want to find out about the bands history and information on the band members.

 - 5. As a fan I wish to find out news on the band, if they are working on new music, if a new tour is happening etc.